Holiday travel results in higher gas prices, but still low compared to 2019

 BUFFALO, N.Y.
-(WIVB) — Both the national and New York averages for the price of gas are up this week.
-AAA reports that the national average is $2.13 — an increase of two cents.
-New York’s average is $2.23, which is up one cent.
+(WIVB) — Both the national and New York averages for the price of gas are up on Monday.
+AAA reports that the national average is $2.13—an increase of $0.02.
+New York’s average is $2.23, which is up $0.01.

-Albany gas prices have risen 0.5 cents per gallon in the past week, averaging $2.23/g today, according to GasBuddy’s daily survey of 546 stations.
-Gas prices in Albany are 1.2 cents per gallon higher than a month ago and stand 37.0 cents per gallon lower than a year ago.
+Albany gas prices have risen $0.005 per gallon in the past week, averaging $2.23 per gallon today, according to GasBuddy’s daily survey of 546 stations.
+Gas prices in Albany are $0.012 per gallon higher than a month ago, and $0.37 per gallon lower than a year ago.

-According to GasBuddy price reports, the cheapest station in Albany is priced at $1.99/g today while the most expensive is $2.39/g, a difference of 40.0 cents per gallon.
+According to GasBuddy price reports, the cheapest station in Albany is priced at $1.99 per gallon on Monday, while the most expensive is $2.39 per gallon, a difference of $0.40 per gallon.

-The national average price of gasoline has risen 1.8 cents per gallon in the last week, averaging $2.11/g today.
-The national average is unchanged from a month ago and stands 47.6 cents per gallon lower than a year ago.
+The national average price of gasoline has risen $0.018 per gallon in the last week, averaging $2.11 per gallon today.
+The national average is unchanged from a month ago and stands $0.476 per gallon lower than a year ago.

-The national and state averages were ten cents different one year ago, too, but at $2.59 and $2.69.
+The national and state averages were $0.10 different one year ago, too, but at $2.59 and $2.69.
 New York was still the higher of the two averages.

 - Ithaca – $2.18 (no change since last week)